NickiShaw/EM_CGresolution_analysis/README.md

 Then in your terminal install the CG_resolution_env conda environment using:

 ```
- # Note: Change environment_sys to environment_unix or environment_linux.
+ # Note: Change "environment_sys" to "environment_unix" or "environment_linux".
 conda env create -f environment_sys.yml

 conda activate CG_resolution_env